ember-cli/rfcs/active/0000-autopick-available-port.md

 - In case the user tries to run `ember serve` on an app which is already running, we will use the port number saved in the file to let the user know the entire url where the app is already being served

 #### Picking a random port when the default is unavailable
-- If port `4200` is already being used, we can find the next available port.
+- If port `4200` is already being used, we can find an available port in the unassigned range of 49152–65535.
 This will be similar to the live-reload-port's existing implementation.
 - There will be an extra message printed before we print the url during initial build informing the user that the app was launched in a different port.
 This can even suggest the availability of the port option in the `.ember-cli` file or through the `--port` option.

 # Drawbacks